 It’s certainly obvious that the past few U.S. governmental elections have garnered more passion, questions, uncertainty, and outlook for the future of the United States than any other time in my life or memory.
 Ideologies have magnetized to extreme poles which has produced a social furnace revealing the true heart condition, moral make-up and spirit of its population.
-I have stated in other posts that the United States’ political and judicial realm is not composed of the best qualified people to administer its institutions, defense, and economy.
-Thus, we are essentially left to choose from a pool of candidates that are oftentimes cut from the same institutional cloth.
+I have stated in other posts that the United States’ political and judicial systems are not comprised of the best qualified people to administer its institutions, defense, and economy.
+Thus, we are essentially left to choose from a pool of candidates that are oftentimes cut from the same institutional and educational cloth.
 My hope is that this message will reflect both historical and prophetic vantage points to gain clarity as the days unfold.
 I have used a few example nations as illustration points.
-These examples are not exhaustive in most cases and usually point to many other nations which experience the same cause and effect.
+These examples are not exhaustive in most cases and usually point to many other nations which have experienced the same cause and effect.
 The end game is that our voice and vote are still powerful means for change.
-The key is that we support and vote for candidates that represent our values and who will promote the highest degree of encouraging and fostering ‘productive people’.
+The key is that we support and vote for candidates that represent our values and who will promote the highest degree of encouraging and fostering “productive people’.

 It is interesting that countries such as Mexico and Nigeria can be poor countries in regard to standard of living but yet rich in natural resources.
-Likewise, and just as interesting is the prosperity of countries such as Japan and Switzerland which have some of the highest standards of living in the world reflect some of the poorest availability in regard to natural resources.
-In my opinion, the key to success for a nation and local society (naturally or spiritually) resides in the productivity of its people and culture.
+On the other hand and just as interesting is the prosperity of countries such as Japan and Switzerland which have some of the highest standards of living in the world – yet reflect some of the poorest availability in regard to natural resources.
+I sincerely believe that the key to success for a nation down to its local communities resides in the productivity of its people.
 The problem is that many nations, and local institutions fail to implement a truly productive culture.

 Similarly, it is not uncommon for immigrants to arrive in a new country and rise above the average wage and wealth level of many of that country’s indigenous citizens.
 Whether nations, groups or individuals – it is human capital (the desire to be productive) which produces both natural and spiritual wealth.
-The dynamic output of natural and spiritual productivity far surpasses and goes beyond the natural or monetary resources around us because of rewards which manifests within creativity, productivity, or people who are willing to produce.
+The dynamic output of personal productivity (naturally or spiritually) far surpasses any possible government controlled constructs because of personal rewards which manifests within creativity, productivity, or people who are willing to produce.
 Monetary capital without human capital (productivity) is limited, short-lived, and ultimately leads to social bankruptcy.

 Human capital must not be confused with formal education which is just one small slice or facet of it.
-Likewise, human capital must not be confused with pure economic capitalism without some forms of regulation which is essentially Darwinism in that natural selection and survival of the fittest must be the foundation that underpins the entire system.
-In other words, pure capitalism can only survive if another business dies at the expense and birth of another which is not a bad thing.
-And finally, human capital must not be confused with the intelligentsia which may either reflect a positive or a negative influence on economic development and political stability depending on the particular kinds of skills these individuals really possess and the particular attitude they take toward those with true productive capacity or ability to advance the economic level of a particular country, society, or local body.
+Likewise, human capital must not be confused with pure economic capitalism which is essentially Darwinism in that natural selection and survival of the fittest must be the foundation that underpins the entire system.
+In other words, pure capitalism can only survive if another business dies at the expense and birth of another which is not necessarily a bad thing!
+And finally, human capital must not be confused with the intelligentsia or academic elites which may either reflect a positive or a negative influence on economic development and political stability depending on the particular kinds of skills these individuals really possess and the particular attitude they take toward those with true productive capacity or ability to advance the economic level of a particular country, society, or local body.

-Note: Capitalism within inclusive or pluralistic institutions (market based) is necessary for sustained political and economic growth as history has shown.
-Socialist and Collective based institutions are extractive (government based) and have arisen because of the failure of societies to embrace what I will call “Creative Destruction.”
-(Today’s Venezuela is a prime example) Creative Destruction must be embraced for outdated technologies and systems to die in order for new technologies and systems to take their place and promote new growth.
-We saw this form of social fear and protectionism manifest in the automobile and financial government based buy-outs in the last major recession.
+Note: Capitalism within inclusive or pluralistic institutions (free market based) is necessary for sustained political, economic growth, and inventiveness as history has shown.
+Capitalism inherited world poverty and not the other way around.
+Socialism and Collective based institutions are highly extractive (government based) and have arisen because of the failure of societies to embrace what I will call “Creative Destruction.”
+(Today’s Venezuela is a prime example) Creative Destruction must be embraced for outdated technologies and systems to die in order for new technologies and systems to take their place, promote new growth, and organically grow our standards of living.
+We all witnessed this form of social fear and protectionism manifest in the automobile and bank buy-outs by the government in the last major recession.

 Another important aspect which I found as a pattern – is that the specific kind of education received not only affects technological and economic development in a country, but also the direction of its social and political development.
 Education in science and technology has obvious economic benefits but not all groups or all nations have been equally drawn or interested in that type of education.
 In Malaysia for example, the Chinese minority received more than 400 degrees in engineering during the decade of the 1960’s while the Malay majority received just 4.
 Differences in core curriculum fields or quality of education have also existed between Protestant and Catholics in Ireland, Caste Hindus and Untouchables in India, Russians and Cossacks in Kazakhstan, Middle Eastern versus European in regard to religious dogmas, Jews in America versus Jews in Israel, Tamils versus Similes’ in Sri-Lanka, and Whites versus Blacks or Hispanics in the United States.
 Lagging local groups and lagging nations tend toward the easier or soft subjects rather than such difficult fields as mathematics, science, engineering, and medicine.
 I do not generalize this comment lightly.
 I am basing my comments and opinions on researched facts.
 These differences not only affect their economic productivity but also their socio-political attitudes toward those who do have the skills to make a society more productive and prosperous.